FayasAhmed-98/url-shortener/README.md

 ### Fault Tolerance
 - **Caching** - Cached results (via Node-Cache) prevent database overload during high-traffic periods.
 However, since Node-Cache is not persistent, the cache is rebuilt if the server restarts.
 - **Database Replication** - MongoDB’s replica sets ensure high availability and fault tolerance.
 If the primary database server fails, one of the replicas automatically takes over.
-- **Load Balancer** - The load balancer reroutes traffic to healthy API server instances if one becomes unavailable.

 ### Data Consistency
 - **URL Uniqueness** - The service ensures that each shortened URL is unique by checking for existing `short_url` values in the database before creating a new one.